expo/expo/docs/pages/versions/v44.0.0/index.md

 <VersionedRedirectNotification />

-The Expo SDK provides access to device and system functionality such as contacts, camera, gyroscope sensor, GPS location, etc., in form of packages.
+The Expo SDK provides access to device and system functionality such as contacts, camera, gyroscope, GPS location, etc., in the form of packages.
 You can install any Expo SDK package using `expo-cli` with the `expo install` command.
-For example, three different package are installed using the following command:
+For example, three different packages are installed using the following command:

 <Terminal cmd={['$ expo install expo-camera expo-contacts expo-sensors']} />

-After installing one or more packages, you can import from it in your JavaScript code:
+After installing one or more packages, you can import them into your JavaScript code:

 ```javascript
 import { Camera } from 'expo-camera';